pellared/otel-logs-talk/slides.md

 [click] Attributes are any additional metadata or log fields.

-[click] Resource contains the data boostrapped by OpenTelemetry SDK that allows identifying the software that emited the log record.
+[click] Resource allows identifying the software that emited the log record.

 [click] Instrumentation scope contains the information about the source code that emited the log record.